golfvert/WIS2-GlobalBroker-NodeRed/README.md

 ```

 MQTT_MONIT_TOPIC is optional.
 If defined, statistics on the status of the subsciption to the remote broker will be published to the Global Broker on the topic MQTT_MONIT_TOPIC/status.
 And every minute, the time difference (in seconds) between the current time and the time when the last message has been received from the remote broker.
 This will will be published on MQTT_MONIT_TOPIC/pubsub.
 If MQTT_MONIT_TOPIC is empty or does not exist no statistics will be published.
+PROM_CENTRE_ID is used as a variable as label in Prometheus.
-MQTT_MONIT_CENTREID is used as a variable in the payload sent to the Global Broker.
+PROM_COUNTRY is used as a variable as label in Prometheus.

 When done, save the docker-compose.yaml and start it with `docker compose up -d`